RevCraft/RevCraft/README.md

 # 🎯 Final Objective

-RevStack is designed to help you revise an entire modern software engineering stack through practical engineering challenges.
+RevCraft is designed to help you revise an entire modern software engineering stack through practical engineering challenges.

 By completing every challenge, you'll gain hands-on experience with: